-A majority of the lands in the WT Development Area can be classified as Brownfields (i.e., under utilized lands that are or are perceived to be contaminated).
+The majority of the lands across the DWA can be classified as Brownfields (i.e., underutilized lands that are or are perceived to be contaminated).
 As such, these lands generally pose a higher risk of contamination because of past land uses (e.g., industrial).
-Adverse impacts to groundwater quality through contamination from on-site activities or from past uses of the lands, can impair the future use of the site and adjacent sites.
+Adverse impacts to groundwater quality through contamination from on-site activities or from past uses can impair the future use of the site and adjacent sites.
 Impacts to the groundwater are to be avoided or minimized.

 Excavation works and construction of foundations may impact groundwater flows if large quantities of groundwater are removed during dewatering or if recharge areas or flow patterns are disrupted.
-Proper management of groundwater ensures that minimal impacts occur to the environment and wildlife and their habitat.
+Proper management of groundwater ensures that minimal impacts occur to the environment as well as wildlife and their habitat.